Experiencing TRON Lightcycle / Run at Magic Kingdom

 Here are a few more photos.

 After you walk through the post-show area, you’re back outside under the canopy.
 If you look up when you exit, you can see where the track goes back inside.
 For me, this transition was one of the most incredible features.
+It looks like you’re racing into a tiny black hole.
+However, it happens fast.

 It’s a beautiful area.

-Someone in line with us said they were bringing a parent back to ride it and would wait to ride an accessible vehicle.
+Someone in line with us said they were bringing a parent back to ride later and would wait to ride an accessible vehicle.
 He said his mom would feel more comfortable riding it that way.

 Final Thoughts

+We hope you found this ride review of Tron Lightcycle Run helpful.
 For more Magic Kingdom attractions, you might want to try the following:

 - Tomorrowland Transit Authority PeopleMover